k-box/k-box/docs/developer/supported-file-types.md

 Here is the comprehensive list of supported mime types and their associated file extension.

 In the table with *Is Searchable* we mean that can be added to the K-Link Core and the Core can extract text from the document and perform search over that text.
-With *Is Previewable* we mean that the DMS can show a preview of the content of the file (this is not the thumbnail).
+With *Is Previewable* we mean that the K-Box can show a preview of the content of the file (this is not the thumbnail).

 Possible values for *Is Searchable*: